 Snappa is a 2 vs. 2 tabled-based drinking game that rewards accuracy and stamina.

 - To begin a match, one player from each team rolls a die.
 The highest roller's team is awarded the first toss and the opposing team chooses their end to defend.

 - All tosses are thrown underhand and the die must achieve a minimum height of 10 feet.

-- The contents within you and your partner's cups must be consumed and refilled after 4 points have been scored on your team.
+- The beer within you and your partner's cups must be consumed and refilled after 4 points have been scored on your team.

 - The team that was scored on drinks roughly 1/4 of their cup per point but only after both of the opposing players have tossed.

 - You and your partner always drink in pairs (and as House Rules permit).